 - Willingness to travel overnight, 3-4 nights per week on short notice

-- Willingness to work odd hours and in adverse weather conditions
+- Willingness to work extended shifts of 10-12 hours as needed and in adverse weather conditions

 - Excellent human relation and communication skills sufficient to represent the position and Division in a professional, efficient, and clear manner